Ilovecatz17/remote-model-access/README.md

 No data is collected.
 Everything is on device except tailscale and your llm. :)

 # coming soon (eventually)
-👀 Support (github link for help)

 👀 Repo

-👀 File export + import, to save your api key, endpoint, and model label and request name, for ease of use

 👀 Support for multiple models at a time, but one per chat still (might be complicated as i only have one computer to host llms but we will see)